FREE Shipping Orders Over $199 (exclusions apply)

 • Project Description:

 Front porch and patio re-stain and seal.
-As you can see in the first picture, left side is faded and worn out, while lower right has been stained.
-The other pictures follows through to the completed job, looks fantastic, your products really did great!
+As you can see in the first picture, the left side is faded and worn out, while the lower right has been stained.
+The other pictures follow through to the completed job, looks fantastic, your products really did great!

 • Personal Tips: